A year after supporters of ex-U.S. President Donald Trump attacked the Capitol Building, a young poet reflects on the American dream — or nightmare.

 - How would you describe the author’s tone?

-Urvashi Bundel is a social entrepreneur, poet and humanitarian who has worked at the United Nations High Commissioner for Refugees and the United Nations Office for Project Services.
+Urvashi Bundel is the author of Unapologetically Feminist, a feminist anthology published in March 2022 that explores themes like refugees and women's rights.
+She is a humanitarian who has worked at the United Nations High Commissioner for Refugees and the United Nations Office for Project Services.
 She holds degrees from the Johns Hopkins School of Advanced International Studies and Ritsumeikan Asia Pacific University in Japan, and academic recognitions from Leiden University and Melbourne Law School.
-A book of her poetry is set to be published in the United States this year.